univention/univention-corporate-server/doc/app-center/identity_management.rst

    .. tab:: ``ListenerUDMVersion`` 2

-      The listener passes the data in the |UCSUHRA| representation to the ``object`` dictionary.
+      The listener passes the data in the |UCSREST| representation to the ``object`` dictionary.

       For example, refer to